Last Updated on March 8, 2021 by Dani

-You can read about the first part of the trek, my hike through the Negev Desert, here.
+You can read about the first part of this incredible trek, the Shvil Israel or Israel Trail, here:

 Part II: The Lower Galilee

 When we started our hike on the third day, the scenery couldn’t have been more different from the first two days of desert trekking.
 Instead of the expansive, ocher colored landscapes of the Negev Desert, we found ourselves in the Judean Lowlands with lush green hills.

 Pine trees were wrapping their surroundings in a mesmerizing scent, and birds were chirping.
 In the desert, there had been barely any sign of life.
 We hiked up Tel Azekah, a hill with wide open views over the the Mountains of Jerusalem and the Valley Of Elah where, according to the bible, David battled Goliath.
 The mound itself is known for its burial caves from various periods and secret tunnels from the days of the Bar Kokhba Revolt.After a short introduction to the area and the events that led to David beating Goliath, we interrupted our nature hike to visit Jerusalem, Israel’s capital and most likely the most significant religious city in the world, but since I returned to the city for a whole week later in my trip, I will talk about Jerusalem in a separate article – this magnificent city deserves a whole post in itself.

 We then continued our trek on the Shvil Israel, what the Israel Trail is called in Hebrew, in the Lower Galilee region in northern Israel and climbed Mount Tabor, also known as Mount Of Transfiguration.
 Mount Tabor is a stand-alone mountain, emerging majestically from the flatland area around it.
 It is famous for the Franciscan Church Of The Transfiguration that sits on its peak, and you’ve guessed it, for being the site of the transfiguration of Jesus.